dhil/inf-thesis-latex-cls/README.md

 To match the `make` based installation, `texhash` must be invoked manually, but it allows for greater flexibility on the selection of the target directory.

+Moreover, the `cmake` file `uoe-infthesis-latex-cls.cmake` allows the integration of this repository as a submodule, allowing the creation of targets with the relevant files as shown in this project's `CMakeLists.txt` file.
+The handling of the paths for LaTeX will still need to be handled separately.

 [eushield.sty]: http://dream.inf.ed.ac.uk/projects/polyml/application/cover-letter/tex/logos/eushield.sty